 Amenities:

 The developer will install a playground on a common area within the community.
-This playground will consist of two play sets targeted for difference ages.
+This playground shall consist of two play sets targeted for difference ages.

 Lighting, Parking, Pedestrian Accessibility and Signage:

 Standards of the Town’s Zoning and Subdivision Control Ordinance regarding Lighting, Parking, Pedestrian Accessibility, and Signage applicable to R3 Zoning shall be applicable to the Real Estate with the following exceptions: